-A year after moving to Israel, I flew back to the Netherlands.
+A year after moving to Israel, I flew back to the Netherlands for the travel season.
 No, the country didn’t scare me away (just yet), Aviya and I went on a holiday.
 For me, it was the first time going on holiday in my home country, so we were really excited!

 For Aviya it was the first time in over a year and a half to come back to the Netherlands and all the family was excited to see her again!
 Although I do live in Israel and am currently writing this blog from our living room (that I consider home), coming back to the Netherlands does feel like coming back home again.